HumanSignal/label-studio/docs/source/blog/ML-unit-testing.md

 Label Studio tool lets you write no-code unit tests for your ML models.

+A long explanation why it is important besides running classical one-score ML evaluation scenario, which actually boils down to:

+#### Identify critical errors
+When reviewing a new machine learning model, we'll inspect metrics and plots which summarize model performance over a validation dataset.
+We're able to compare performance between multiple models and make relative judgements, but we're not immediately able to characterize specific model behaviors.
+For example, figuring out where the model is failing usually requires additional investigative work; one common practice here is to look through a list of the top most egregious model errors on the validation dataset and manually categorize these failure modes.

+#### Set business/product requirements
+Product manager can manually set qualified metrics needed to be achieved before model considered as successful.
+But it is complicated to specify them in terms of abstract accuracies/recalls numbers, but easy to draw them as specific examples instead.

 ## How it works
 <img src="/images/ML-unit-test-scheme.png" alt="Decorative graphic." class="gif-border" />